Glossary of Terms

 Clear coat - A non-pigmented coating applied on a base metal such as aluminium or over a previously applied pigmented coating.

-Coating powder - Powder material being a mixture of resin, pigment, filler and additives, for application on substrates with the objective to form a coating film thereafter.
+Coating powder - Powder material being a mixture of polymer, pigment, filler and additives, for application on substrates with the objective to form a coating film thereafter.
 See also powder coating material.

 Compatibility - The capacity of coating powders from either different sources or of different compositions when combined and applied which yield no visible or mechanically measurable differences in the cured film or application properties.